vinfalardeau/RE-rosgen/docs/report/HEGSRR-Replication-Report.md

    -	For research that did not involve human subjects, include information about sample collection, duration of data gathering efforts, source or location of samples
    -	For studies in which sample location is obfuscated, explain the motivation for the obfuscation and identify the type of geographic masking technique that was used.
 2. Describe the spatial sampling design used during data collection
-   1. Identify the design of the spatial sample (e.g., stratified random sample)
+   -	Identify the design of the spatial sample (e.g., stratified random sample)
-   1. Identify the size of the sample, and how many observations will be collected in different geographic strata or levels if using a stratified, clustered, or multilevel design.
+   -	Identify the size of the sample, and how many observations will be collected in different geographic strata or levels if using a stratified, clustered, or multilevel design.
-   1. If a termination rule was used, identify the relevant criteria, original authors’ motivation, and how the rule was implemented.
+   -	If a termination rule was used, identify the relevant criteria, original authors’ motivation, and how the rule was implemented.
 3. Describe any secondary dataset(s), or sub-set(s) of those datasets, used in the original study.
-   1. Explain how the data was acquired by the original authors including – source (with DOI if possible), data of access
+   -	Explain how the data was acquired by the original authors including – source (with DOI if possible), data of access
-   1. If selected datasets or sub-sets cover only portions of the overall study area or study period, clearly identify which datasets are associated with which locations and times.
+   -	If selected datasets or sub-sets cover only portions of the overall study area or study period, clearly identify which datasets are associated with which locations and times.
-   c.
-Explain how the data was acquired by the original authors including – source, data of access
+   -	Explain how the data was acquired by the original authors including – source, data of access
 4. Describe if/how the original study excluded or adjusted the initial dataset
-   a.
-Identify any data that was excluded from the original analysis report –reason for exclusion, exclusion criteria, sample size before and after exclusion, location of excluded data (e.g., is exclusion likely to reduce/eliminate coverage in a particular sub-region)
+   -	Identify any data that was excluded from the original analysis report –reason for exclusion, exclusion criteria, sample size before and after exclusion, location of excluded data (e.g., is exclusion likely to reduce/eliminate coverage in a particular sub-region)
-   b.
-Explain how the original authors addressed missing data and details about any interpolation procedures used by the authors.
+   -	Explain how the original authors addressed missing data and details about any interpolation procedures used by the authors.
-   c.
-Describe any sample weighting that was used in the original study.
+   -	Describe any sample weighting that was used in the original study.
 Separately identify an spatial component used in the weighting scheme.

 ### Variables